Establishing a Joint-Stock Company in Turkey

 Establishing a Joint-Stock Company in Turkey begin with submitting a petition tailored to the type of transaction at the Trade Registry Office.
-The process includes:
+The company formation process includes:

 • Obtaining a request number through MERSİS.